Contentful vs Agility CMS: Which Headless CMS is Right for You?

 As G2 shows, Agility CMS impresses users when it comes to “Breadth of Pre-built Templates”, “Branding and Themes”, as well as “Mobile” front end design.
 Like other headless CMS, Agility doesn’t have a marketplace of pre-built templates.
 These positive reviews are in reference to Agility CMS’ marketer-friendly features, which enable marketers to more easily create content for the templates their developers build.
 Moreover, they’re more easily able to brand their digital experiences thanks to marketer-friendly features such as page management and content previewing.

 Contentful doesn’t offer these marketer-facing features at all.
 With Contentful, page management needs to be built and configured by developers so marketers can modify URLs, preview content, and so forth.
-Thus, Agility is more aligned with marketers out-of-the-box.
+Thus Agility CMS is the CMS for marketers.

 Agility CMS is favored by business decision-makers and makes it easy for editors and developers to work with pages.
 Contentful, on the other hand, was never built to serve non-technical users; it’s all about raw content management with developers leading the line.